 This could have happened for a couple of reasons.
 First, because she has thin little legs and there was too much of a gap that I hadn’t noticed.
 Second, because I was so focused on the lecture that I didn’t realize that it was too much poop for any diaper to handle.
 Either way, I don’t fault the diaper; since those incidents (which happened within a week of one another) have not recurred since.

 Overall, I have really liked having AppleCheeks as a part of my diaper stash.
 It is one that I look forward to pulling out of my drawer as I know that it will hold up to just about anything.
-Look for AppleCheeks diapers on their website and on Amazon.
+Look for them at Nicki’s Diapers and Amazon.